Culture of England: Performing arts

-A staple of British seaside culture, the quarrelsome couple Punch and Judy made their first recorded appearance in Covent Garden, London in 1662.
+A staple of English easide culture, the quarrelsome couple Punch and Judy made their first recorded appearance in Covent Garden, London in 1662.
 The various episodes of Punch and Judy are performed in the spirit of outrageous comedy—often provoking shocked laughter—and are dominated by the anarchic clowning of Mr. Punch.
 Regarded as English cultural icons, they appeared at a significant period in English history, with Glyn Edwards stating: Pulcinella went down particularly well with Restoration English audiences, fun-starved after years of Puritanism.
-We soon changed Punch's name, transformed him from a marionette to a hand puppet, and he became, really, a spirit of Britain – a subversive maverick, a kind of puppet equivalent to our political cartoons.

-The circus is a tradition form of entertainment in England.
+We soon changed Punch's name, transformed him from a marionette to a hand puppet, and he became, really, a spirit of Britain – a subversive maverick, a kind of puppet equivalent to our political cartoons.The circus is a tradition form of entertainment in England.
 Chipperfield's Circus dates back more than 300 years in Britain, making it one of the oldest family circus dynasties.
 Philip Astley is regarded as the father of the modern circus.
 Following his invention of the circus ring in 1768, Astley's Amphitheatre opened in London in 1773.
 As an equestrian master Astley had a skill for trick horse-riding, and when he added tumblers, tightrope-walkers, jugglers, performing dogs, and a clown to fill time between his own demonstrations – the modern circus was born.
 The Hughes Royal Circus was popular in London in the 1780s.
 Pablo Fanque's Circus Royal, among the most popular circuses of Victorian England, showcased William Kite.
 Joseph Grimaldi, the most celebrated of clowns from England is considered the father of modern clowning.

-Pantomime is a British musical comedy stage production, designed for family entertainment.
+Pantomime is a musical comedy stage production, designed for family entertainment.
 It is performed in theatres throughout England during the Christmas and New Year season.
 The art originated in the 18th century with John Weaver, a dance master and choreographer at the Theatre Royal, Drury Lane in London.
 Pantomime story lines and scripts are almost always based on traditional children's stories: some of the popular English stories featured include Jack and the Beanstalk, Peter Pan, Babes in the Wood, Goldilocks and the Three Bears and Dick Whittington and His Cat.
 In 19th century England it acquired its present form, which includes songs, slapstick comedy and dancing, employing gender-crossing actors, combining topical humour with a story loosely based on a well-known fairy tale.
 It is a participatory form of theatre, in which the audience sing along with parts of the music and shout out phrases to the performers, such as "It's behind you".